English

 This experience is now an excursion ready to be booked on our Tour Platform!

-And we are pleased to introduce it to you now, with the certainty that it is one of the best activities you can experience in Peru (yes, we are somewhat proud of it).
+And we are pleased to introduce it to you now!
+We are certain that it is one of the best activities you can experience in Peru.
+Yes, we are somewhat proud of it.

 Aunt Juana and Octavio preparing Pachamanca ingredients for the picture and for the earthen oven of course!

 Once arrived at the hut of Octavio’s aunt, you will eat (and maybe even harvest) a variety of potatoes.
-Octavio managed to convince the community of the economical benefits of growing potatoes, as the native varieties are well appreciated on the markets.
+Octavio managed to convince the community of the economical benefits of growing potatoes.
+The native varieties are well appreciated on the markets.
 Thanks to that, you can now savour them on this excursion.

-The money you pay is fairly distributed among aunt Juana (as she is the llama herder), Octavio as the local guide, the driver that takes you to and from the starting point, and lastly to the rest of the community, in form of an admittance fee for entering their land.
+The money you pay is fairly distributed among aunt Juana (as she is the llama herder), Octavio as the local guide, the driver that takes you to and from the starting point.
+Even the rest of the community benefits: in form of an admittance fee for entering their land.

 In the near future, new routes around Urubamba will be developed and put online for those travelers looking for cultural exchange, nature contemplation, and adventure.